-How often do you have a great idea - even start planning - to shoot that video for your website or social feeds, and then in the next thought it has changed to "maybe tomorrow."
+How often do you have a great idea - even start planning - to shoot that video for your website or social feeds, and then in the next thought it has changed to "I'm not quite ready yet"?

 🙋♀️ Me too.

-Here are 5 tips for shooting videos on your own!
+Here are 5 tips for filming your own videos!